stuart-thomas-zoopla/dell-ipmi-fan-control/README.md

 After that the install will run and prompt you to restart.Once the container/vm has restarted the web interface will be available at `containerip`:3001 eg 192.168.0.1:3001

 ## Known Compatiability
-This configuration has been tested on the latest idrac6 (2.92 at time of writing) on both Dell R610 and Dell R710 servers.
+This configuration has been tested on the latest idrac6 (2.92 at time of writing) on both Dell R610 and Dell R710 servers, as well as idrac7 on a Dell R720.

 # Use at your own risk.
 I will take no responsibility for you damaging your hardware by using this script.